-an offer - a marketing bid: on what conditions a user could have the requested coffee beverage (if specified in the request), or some kind of a marketing offer - prices for the most popular or interesting products (if no specific preference was set); a place - a spot (café, restaurant, street vending machine) where the coffee machine is located; we never introduced this entity before, but it's quite obvious that users need more convenient guidance to find a proper coffee machine than just geographical coordinates.
+An offer is a marketing bid: on what conditions a user could have the requested coffee beverage (if specified in the request), or some kind of marketing offer - prices for the most popular or interesting products (if no specific preference was set). • A place is a spot (café, restaurant, street vending machine) where the coffee machine is located.
+We never introduced this entity before, but it's quite obvious that users need more convenient guidance to find a proper coffee machine than just geographical coordinates.

-NB.
-We could have enriched the existing /coffee-machines endpoint instead of adding a new one.
-This decision, however, looks less semantically viable: coupling different modes of listing entities in one interface, by relevance and by order, is usually a bad idea because these two types of rankings imply different features and usage scenarios.
-Furthermore, enriching the search with "offers" pulls this functionality out of the coffee-machines namespace: the fact of getting offers to prepare specific beverages in specific conditions is a key feature to users, with specifying the coffee machine being just a part of an offer.
-And users actually rarely care about coffee machine models.
+NB: we could have enriched the existing /coffee-machines endpoint instead of adding a new one.
+Although this decision looks less semantically viable, coupling different modes of listing entities in one interface, by relevance and by order, is usually a bad idea because these two types of rankings imply different features and usage scenarios.
+Furthermore, enriching the search with "offers" pulls this functionality out of the coffee-machines namespace: the fact of getting offers to prepare specific beverages in specific conditions is a key feature for users, with specifying the coffee machine being just a part of an offer.
+In reality, users rarely care about coffee machine models.

-NB.
-Actually, having coffee_machine_id in the interface is to some extent violating the abstraction separation principle.
-It should be organized in a more complex way: coffee shops shall somehow map the incoming orders against available coffee machines, and only the type of the coffee machine (if a coffee shop really operates several of them) is something meaningful in the context of the order creation.
-However, we make it deliberately simplified by making a coffee machine selectable in the API to keep our API example readable enough.

-Coming back to the code developers are writing, it would now look like that:
+NB: having coffee\machine\id in the interface is to some extent violating the abstraction separation principle.
+It should be organized in a more complex way: coffee shops should somehow map incoming orders against available coffee machines, and only the type of the coffee machine (if a coffee shop really operates several of them) is something meaningful in the context of order creation.
+However, we deliberately simplified our study by making a coffee machine selectable in the API to keep our API example readable.
+Coming back to the code developers write, it would now look like that: